bmwcarit/joynr/wiki/Broadcast-Tutorial.md

 Currently, Franca does not allow the definition of filter parameters; as a result the filter parameters are currently defined using Franca structured comments.
 Note that this approach lacks type checking.
-All parameters are treated as strings.
+Thus, all parameters are treated as strings on both consumer and provider side.

 In the example above, there are three filter parameters defined that belong to two different filters. `positionOfInterest` and `radiusOfInterest` are read by the geocast filter.